Northern Neck Proprietary: 17th century

 As the Virginia government at Jamestown were losing control over a significant portion of Virginia held by Lord Fairfax, the feud between them was significant.
 The specific issue at this time was the southern and western boundaries of the proprietary.
 In 1735 Lord Fairfax came to Virginia to see about a survey to settle the matter.
-The survey was undertaken in 1736 (see Fairfax Stone) and the next year Fairfax returned to England to argue his case before the Privy Council.
+The survey was undertaken in 1736, and its results detailed in the Fairfax Stone.
+The following year, Fairfax returned to England to argue his case before the Privy Council.
 Before leaving, he rode over much of his domain, and set aside for himself a tract of 12588 acre near Great Falls, in what was to become Fairfax County.
-A second survey was conducted with great difficulty in 1746 (the Fairfax Line) setting a line between the sources of the Potomac and Rappahannock.
+A second survey was conducted with great difficulty in 1746.
+The Fairfax Line established a line between the sources of the Potomac and Rappahannock rivers.

 In 1747, Lord Fairfax came back to Virginia, two years after having won his claim before the Privy Council to the most extensive boundaries for the proprietary in exchange for certain land concessions to the Virginia authorities.
 Virginia had won political control over the proprietary and its inhabitants in the seventeenth century.
 When Lord Fairfax died in 1781 in Virginia, the proprietary effectively ceased to exist.
 All the land which had been granted by Lord Fairfax remained in the hands of the grantees; the remainder of ungranted land came under the control of the new Commonwealth of Virginia.